Table of Contents >> Not under the Torah.

 Does that mean if I am led by the Holy Spirit, I won't keep the Law?

-The Ruach Hakodesh (Holy Spirit) will never lead me to break Torah.
+The Ruach HaKodesh (Holy Spirit) will never lead me to break Torah.
 Verses 22-23 list the character traits and actions that are the Fruit of the Spirit.
-Then verse 23 says, "Against such there is no Law."
-So by definition, if I am truly being led by the Spirit, I am not breaking the Torah.
+Then verse 23 says, "There's no Law against these things."
+So by definition, if I am truly being led by the Spirit, I won't be breaking the Torah.

-Galatians 5:18 can best be understood as saying, But if you are being led by the Spirit, you are not under [the penalty of] the Law.
+Galatians 5:18 is telling us, But if you are being led by the Spirit, you are not under [the penalty of] the Law.

-How can you be led by the Ruach Hakodesh?
-First ask to be given a gift: the gift of faith in Messiah Yeshua.
-When you have received that, ask for the Holy Spirit to live within you.
+How can you be led by the Ruach HaKodesh?
+Ask to be given a gift, something we can't create ourselves: the gift of faith in Messiah Yeshua.
+When you receive this gift, the Father will send the Holy Spirit to live in you.
 Then you will begin to learn, and to listen, and to respond.

 Back to index